skydoves/Bundler/README.md

 ```

 ### observeBundle
-We can observe the bundle data as LiveData using the `observeBundle` expression.<br>
+We can observe the bundle data as `LiveData` using the `observeBundle` expression.
 If there are no extra & arguments in the Activity or Fragment, `null` will be passed to the observers.
+The `observeBundle` emits data only a single time to a single observer.
+So We can observe only once using one observer.
+And the observer will be unregistered from the LiveData after observing data at once.
 ```kotlin
 private val id: LiveData<Long> by observeBundle("id", -1L)
 private val poster: LiveData<Poster> by observeBundle("poster")